 LinkSquares · Design Systems

 Every transactional email at LinkSquares was a one-off designer ask.
-I built a code-first system, plus a plain-language generator, that put engineers and PMs in control of shipping email on-brand, and won the architecture decision that made it possible.
+I designed a code-first system structured to pair with LLM tools, so engineers and PMs could generate on-brand transactional emails without a designer in the loop, and won the architecture decision that made it possible.

 01 · Problem